 In addition to the HFT Stuttgart scholarships other organisations e.g. DAAD offer attractive scholarships for which you can apply prior to arriving in Germany.

 You must complete additional coursework worth 30 ECTS during the Master Programme.
 Suitable modules are selected in consultation with the Programme Director.
-The 30 ECTS must be completed before the Master Thesis registration (after 2 semester of full-time studies or 4 semester of part-time).
+The 30 ECTS must be completed before the Master Thesis registration (after 2 semesters of full-time studies or 4 semesters of part-time studies).

 Above-average academic degrees are expected, meaning you performed above the average of your class.
 Proven commitment to social causes or achievements in your subject-related professional career may offset average or below-average grades.
 Please state this in your motivation letter.

 Demonstrated knowledge of English language is a prerequisite.
 HFT accepts:

 The official TOEFL report can be sent directly through the Educational Testing Service (institution code: 8514).